Houston man reunited with family after six months stuck in Mexico

-HOUSTON — A six-month-long nightmare is now over for one Houston family.
+HOUSTON — A six-month-long nightmare is finally over for a Houston man and his family.

 Jaime Avalos is back in Houston reunited with his family after a complicated immigration ordeal kept him stuck in Mexico.